-Starting off our final session (like I said in the previous entry, I don’t remember exactly when that was), we decided to go back to the Yuffie plotline and finish off Bahamut Fury to complete our set of summons and acquire “all characters” as per our Marathon goal.
+Let’s go on to things that were definitely in our final session.
+We decided to go back to the Yuffie plotline and finish off Bahamut Fury to complete our set of summons and acquire “all characters” as per our Marathon goal.
 As it happened, we rolled a Summon during the battle, prompting one of us to shout: “Help me, Bahamut!”
 We rolled Ifrit instead.
 Such a disappointment.
 In return for getting all of the DMW entries we were rewarded with the Fury Ring, a ring that allowed counterattacks.

-Anyway, let’s wind back a bit.
+At this point, let’s rejoin the story (which, depending on our cut-off point, might involve rewinding a bit).
 The party, such as it was, arrived in Banora, which was now a crater.
 And I mean that even more than you’d expect from an aerial bombardment: it seems much of the area had collapsed in the air strike, revealing a series of underground tunnels.
-Strangely, we’ll soon learn that these tunnels were part of a Shinra facility, so it’s surprisingly they didn’t send in a team to finish the demolition!
+Strangely, we’ll soon learn that these tunnels were part of a Shinra facility, so it’s surprising they didn’t send in a team to finish the demolition!
 Zack headed towards a glow in the distance and entered the tunnels.
 There, he discovered a small desk that seemed to have belonged to Genesis or his family, containing a few of Genesis’ childhood prizes, including an incredibly goofy book that was probably supposed to be sentimental, but instead talked about how only Genesis was the only one smart enough in all Banoran apple-farming history to create apple juice.
 Yeah, I haven’t mentioned it, but fans tend to complain about Genesis being something of a “creator’s pet.”
 This example is honestly the worst of it in my mind, despite it being so mundane.

 Zack wondered if there was anything he could do to save Genesis, which is awfully optimistic of him because I sure as hell didn’t share the sentiment.